Elshara/Filegate/README.md

 The dataset manager works alongside the dataset viewer endpoint (`/dataset.php`), which still honours the manifest’s `expose_via_api` flag.
 Sensitive stores such as `users` remain blocked, while reference data (for example `html5_elements`) and operational metadata (`settings`) are available for quick inspection directly from the browser.

 The feed and composer use the same client runtime to fetch the HTML5 element reference on demand, provide live previews, and post likes asynchronously without full page reloads.
 All network calls terminate within the application—no remote APIs are required.

+## Themes and palette personalisation

+Colour palettes live entirely in flat files so hosts without shell access can still rebrand Filegate.

+- `assets/json/dynamic/themes.json` stores named presets, each of which defines values for the published theme tokens.
+- `assets/json/static/theme_tokens.json` documents every token, its description, default colour, and the CSS variable the runtime will update.
+- Administrators manage presets from `/setup.php`.
+Each theme card includes live previews, reset helpers, and buttons for setting or removing the default palette.
+- Creating a new theme happens directly in the browser—enter a key, adjust the token colours, and Filegate writes the dataset for you.
+- Members can opt into personal palettes from `/settings.php` when the **Theme Personalisation Policy** setting is enabled.
+Changes apply instantly thanks to the `fg_registerThemePreview` helper.
+- Reset buttons on both the admin and member views restore stored values or the static defaults so experiments are always reversible.

 ## Notifications and delivery